smit-1999/Apriori-FP-Tree/README.md

 Support: Fraction of transactions that contain an itemset Frequent Itemset: An itemset whose support is gerater than or equal to a minsup threshold

-Support of a rule (s) X-> Y : Fraction of transactions that contain both X and Y Confidence of a rule(c) : Measures how often items in Y appear in transactions thatcontain X = Support (X union Y)/Support(X)
+Support of a rule (s) X -> Y : Fraction of transactions that contain both X and Y.
+Confidence of a rule(c) : Measures how often items in Y appear in transactions that contain X Confidence => Support (X union Y)/Support(X)

 Given a set of transactions T, the goal of association rule mining is to find all rules having support ≥ minsup threshold